byronmurg/fullstem/README.md

 - Korean*

 ## Multilingual Behaviour
-Fullstem works by splitting out individual character scripts and then processing each potental langauge for each match.
+Fullstem works by splitting out individual character scripts and then processing each potental language for each match.

 This can produce unexpected (but not unintended) behaviour in certain circumstances.